video premiere: samaris, wanted 2 say

 Join the talented trio for a supernatural night under the blood moon in their native Iceland.

-"'Wanted 2 Say' has been in our lives for quite some time and we wanted to give it the visuals it deserved," Samaris told us.
-"We put it in Thora Hilmarsdottir's hands -- a great director and filmmaker that we trust completely.
+Samaris have just announced their forthcoming album Black Lights.
+Written entirely in English for the first time, the ethereal band are rather fascinatingly all based in separate cities and hence recorded the LP across Berlin, Reykjavik and Ireland.
+As they prepare to release it, Samaris share the cinematic visuals for the lead single exclusively with i-D. "Wanted 2 Say has been in our lives for quite some time and we wanted to give it the visuals it deserved," Samaris told us.
+"We put it in Thora Hilmarsdottir's hands - a great director and filmmaker that we trust completely.
 The outcome is a video with a beautiful dance piece that touches on some of themes in the song itself while adding a couple of new ones.
 We are excited to share it with our fans."

 Under the light of an Icelandic blood moon, something strange begins to happen to the local teenage girls.
-"Since the earliest days of history, the moon is believed to have a powerful influence over human and animal behavior in an almost supernatural way, and in various biblical passages a blood moon was thought to be a bad omen," explains Thora.
+"Since the earliest days of history, the moon is believed to have a powerful influence over human and animal behaviour in an almost supernatural way and in various biblical passages a blood moon was thought to be a bad omen."
+Explains Thora.
 "In this video I wanted to explore that and peek into mysterious situations around a few young girls on a night of red moon."

-Catch Samaris live at Camden's Lock Tavern on April 5 ahead of its June 10 album release.
+Catch Samaris live at Camden's Lock Tavern on 5th April ahead of their 10th June album release.